firedrakeproject/Irksome/demos/bounded_heat/bounded_heat.py.rst

     bounds = ('stage', lb, ub)

-Passing the :meth:`~.TimeStepper.advance` method ``bounds`` will enforce the given bounds on the coefficients of the collocation polynomial (now represented in the Bernstein basis).
-This enforces the lower bound of :math:`0` uniformly in time.
+When using a stage-value formulation, passing ``bounds`` to the :class:`TimeStepper` through the :meth:`~.TimeStepper.advance` method will enforce the bounds constraints at the discrete stages and time levels (this results in uniformly enforced constraints when using the Bernstein basis).

 We now advance both semidiscrete systems in the usual way.
 We add the bounds as an argument to the :meth:`~.TimeStepper.advance` method for the constrained approximation.